 History, tourist information, and nearby accommodation

 The Covenanters tried a surprise dawn attack, but Montrose was warned ahead of time and was ready.
-It was a near-run thing, but the Covanenter cavalry accidentally attacked their own lines, and the Royalists were able to kill over 2000 of their enemies in the confusion.
-There is a information plaque explaining about the battle near the doocot.
+It was a near-run thing, but the Covenanter cavalry accidentally attacked their own lines, and the Royalists were able to kill over 2000 of their enemies in the confusion.
+There is an information plaque explaining the battle near the doocot.

 NB.
 A recent architectural survey by the National Trust for Scotland suggests a slightly later date of construction; sometime shortly after 1740.

 Attraction Type: Historic Building